 Nick recently helped with my divorce.
 It was a difficult time for me and the best thing about working with him was that he understood when I hesitated in making decisions.- Larry O.

-- Negotiating Pleas: Where beneficial, we negotiate reduced charges or alternative sentencing options.
-Our experience in court negotiations aids in securing the most favorable terms possible.
+- Negotiating Pleas: Where it serves your interests, we negotiate for reduced charges or alternative sentencing.
+Our experience at the negotiating table is a real asset when the goal is the most favorable terms available.

 Contact Omaha DUI for a Free Consultation

-Call us at (402) 543-3754 or reach out online to schedule your consultation and take the first step towards resolving your legal challenges with confidence.
+Call us at (402) 543-3754 or reach out online to schedule your free consultation and take the first step toward putting this behind you.

 Cases We Handle